-Our mission is to transform America’s school systems into engines of educational excellence and equity so every student graduates ready for college, careers and life.
+We work toward the day when American public education has been transformed into an engine of excellence and equity — so every student graduates ready for college, careers and life.

-To make our mission a reality — across entire cities and states, not just at individual schools — we need more than great teachers and principals.
+To make that vision a reality — across entire cities and states, not just at individual schools — we need more than great teachers and principals.
 It also takes extraordinary people serving in the management and leadership roles in those school systems to ensure that every school, every classroom and every child gets what they need to be successful.

 At The Broad Center, we identify, develop and support people who are inspired to work inside the system, in partnership with students, families and communities to help them open the doors to opportunity and bring their vision for educational excellence to life.